jorishr/notes-on-backend/databases/mongoDb/mongoose.md

 ```
 The callback function has two parameters: the error and the `dataObject` that is being stored in the database.
 You can name it as you please.

-If the data is created succesfully you can specify actions, for example:
+If the data is created successfully you can specify actions, for example:
 - send the user back to the original page
 - console.log
 - show feedback to user on the same page, etc.